 What Is Wikibuy?

-Wikibuy from Capital One is a comparison shopping add-on for your website browser that will help find better prices on products you are shopping for.
+Wikibuy from Capital One is an online comparison shopping add-on for your website browser that will help find better prices and save possibly save big on products you are shopping for.
+This review will show how this shopping tool works and if it can really save you money.

-Wikibuy is available as a browser add on and an iPhone App, we have provided the links below so you can get started!
+It is available as a browser add on for Chrome and Firefox and an iPhone App, we have provided the links below so you can get started shopping online and saving money today!

 Ways You Can Use Wikibuy